-Until a common unit has been transferred on our books, we and the transfer agent may treat the record holder of the unit as the absolute owner for all purposes, except as otherwise required by law or stock exchange regulations.
+Until a common unit has been transferred on our books, we and the transfer agent may treat the record holder of the common unit as the absolute owner for all purposes, except as otherwise required by law or stock exchange regulations.

-Number of Common and Subordinated Units
+Number of Common Units

-As of May 29, 2015 we had outstanding 32,763,156 common units and 14,048,588 subordinated units.
-Common units are traded on the NYSE under the symbol "USAC."
-There is currently no established public trading market for our subordinated units.
+As of May 3, 2016 we had outstanding 54,157,813 common units.
+Our common units are traded on the NYSE under the symbol "USAC."